davidfrantz/force/docs/source/setup/docker.rst

     # This may take some time (up to 10-20 minutes).
     # The '-t' flag indicates how your local image will be called, in this case 'my-force'
     docker build -t my-force .

-There are optional build parameters for enabling/disabling SPLITS and/or DEBUG mode.
-By default SPLITS is enabled and DEBUG mode is disabled.

 .. _docker_use: